chrissoncrant/Bugs/README.md

 ## Special Thanks

-Thanks to Thinkful prep course for the Engineering Immersion program for guiding me through the steps of getting me started here!
+Thanks to the Thinkful prep course for the Engineering Immersion program which helped guide me through the steps of getting started here!

-Thank you 0's and 1's for all the hard work you do to make all this madness happen!
+Thank you to all you 0's and 1's for all the hard work you do to make all this madness happen!